Dwayne White

-Dwayne Allen White (born February 10, 1967) is a former professional American football player who played in seven National Football League (NFL) seasons from 1990 to 1996 for the New York Jets and the St. Louis Rams.
+Dwayne Allen White (born February 10, 1967) is an American former professional football player who played in seven National Football League (NFL) seasons from 1990 to 1996 for the New York Jets and St. Louis Rams.
+He was selected 167th overall by the Jets in the seventh round of the 1990 NFL draft.
 He was the primary run-blocker for the Jets' short-yardage "Road Grader" formation.
 He played college football at Alcorn State University.
 He served as Alcorn's athletic director from 2012 to 2014.